 But, remember: every baby is different, so follow your intuition and decide for yourself when your family is ready.

-How to Pack for Traveling with a Baby
+What to Pack for Traveling with a Baby

 Obviously packing for your baby is very different than packing for yourself.
 For example, don’t plan on being able to restyle a shirt with two different pairs of pants — by the end of the day that shirt will be very done for.